xpmethod/torn-apart/docs/_reflections/roopika_risam.md

 ---
 layout: article
-title: What We Have, What We Can
+title: "What We Have, What We Can"
 doi:
 author:
   creator: "Risam, Roopika"